Download our booking form here.

-Changes by the client: Any changes to the original booking (for example, hotel, passenger names but not departure dates (see below) must be confirmed in writing by the person signing the booking form and must be accompanied by an administration fee of GBP 25, AUD 75, NZD 100, USD 50, CAD 50, EURO 25, ZAR 300 per booking in addition to any further costs that the Company may incur.
+Any changes to the original booking (for example, hotel, passenger names but not departure dates (see below) must be confirmed in writing by the person signing the booking form and must be accompanied by an administration fee of GBP 25, AUD 75, NZD 100, USD 50, CAD 50, EURO 25, ZAR 300 per booking in addition to any further costs that the Company may incur.
 Whilst every reasonable effort will be made to accommodate changes and additional requests, their availability cannot be guaranteed.
 A change of departure date must be requested in writing by the person signing the booking form and must be accompanied by the above administration fee, unless the request is within 60 days of departure in which case cancellation fees will be applied as detailed in paragraph 5 (below).
 To reiterate, these charges are in addition to any further charges made by our appointed agent/suppliers, whereby you would incur charges levied by this third party.
+Changes by the client as detailed above are permissible when booking a holiday at the standard price, not at a sale or promotional price.
+Should changes be required on a holiday booked at a sale or promotional price after the sale has ended, 100% cancelation fees apply.
+The client may choose to re-book at the standard price available at the time.
+If booking a tour at a sale or promotional price full payment must be made at the time of booking, bookings are non-transferrable and non-refundable.

 If any number of the Party is prevented from travelling it may be possible to transfer the booking to another suitable person provided that written notice is given at least 60 days prior to departure.
 A “suitable person” is one who has completed the booking form and Fit to Travel form, presented travel insurance and obtained approval to travel from the Company.
 An administration fee of GBP 50, AUD 150, NZD 200, USD 100, CAD 100, EURO 50, ZAR 600 will be charged plus any additional costs that are imposed on the Company.
 Airlines may impose 100% cancellation charges and the cost of a new ticket.
 Cancellation by the Client: The Client may cancel the booking at any time provided that the cancellation is communicated to the Company in writing.
 Cancellation charges will be applied as shown below calculated from the day when written notice is received by the Company.
 The more notice that the Company receives, the less the Company will charge the Client.
 However, in addition to the charges shown below air tickets also incur cancellation charges as detailed below.